A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-\paragraph{m\irl{} - Multi-robot \textsc{maxentirl}} Bogert et al. \cite{Bogert_mIRL_Int_2014} extend \irl{}* and {\sc maxentirl} to the context of multiple experts who may interact, albeit sparsely.
-While navigation dynamics of each expert is modeled separately, the interaction is a strategic game between two players; this promotes scalability to many robots.
-Experiments illustrated in Fig.~\ref{fig:occlusion} (left) demonstrate \emph{modeling the interaction} in {\sc maxentirl}.
-Alternatively, all robots may be modeled jointly as a multiagent system.
-Reddy et al.~\cite{Reddy_DecMulti} adopt this approach and model multiple interacting experts as a decentralized general-sum stochastic game.
-Lin et al. \cite{Lin_MultiGame} propose a Bayesian method learning the distribution over rewards in a sequential zero-sum stochastic multi-agent game (not \mdp{}).

-\paragraph{Maximum likelihood \irl{} for varying tasks} Babes-Vroman et al. \cite{Babes-Vroman2011} assume that a linear reward function of an expert can change over time in a chain of tasks.
-The method aims to learn multiple reward functions with common features $\{R_{i}=w_i^T\phi\}_{i=1}^n, n\in \mathbb{N}$.
-Given prior knowledge of the number $n\in \mathbb{N}$ of reward functions, for each target function, the solution is a pair of weight vector $w_i\in \mathbb{R}^k$ and a correspondence probability.
-Latter ties a cluster of trajectories to a reward function.
+Babes-Vroman et al.~\cite{Babes-Vroman2011} assume that a linear reward function of an expert can change over time in a chain of tasks.
+The method aims to learn multiple reward functions with common features $\{\hat{R}_E^i=\bm{w}_i^T\phi\}_{i=1}^M, M \in \mathbb{N}$.
+Given prior knowledge of $M$, the solution is a pair of weight vector $\bm{w}_i\in \mathbb{R}^k$ and a correspondence probability for each reward function $\hat{R}_E^i$.
+This probabilistically ties a cluster of trajectories to a reward function.
 The process iteratively clusters trajectories based on current hypothesis, followed by implementation of \textsc{mlirl} for updating the weights.
 This approach is reminiscent of using expectation-maximization for Gaussian data clustering.

-\paragraph{Parametric multi-task \textsc{birl}} Allowing for $N$ multiple experts with $N$ known, {\sc birl} is generalized to a hierarchical Bayes network by introducing a hyperprior that imposes a probability measure atop the space of priors over joint reward-policy space.
-Dimitrakakis and Rothkopf~\cite{Dimitrakakis2012} show the sampling of the prior (latter) from an updated posterior (former), given input demonstration.
-This posterior (and thus the sampled prior) may differ for an expert trying to solve different tasks or multiple experts trying to solve different tasks.
-Within the context of our running example, Fig.~\ref{fig:Multi_Task_BIRL} illustrates how this approach may be used to learn priors for multiple drivers on a merging lane of a freeway.
+Continuing with the assumption of knowing $M$, {\sc birl} can be generalized to a hierarchical Bayes network by introducing a hyperprior that imposes a probability measure on the space of priors over the joint reward-policy space.
+Dimitrakakis and Rothkopf~\cite{Dimitrakakis2012} show how the prior is sampled from an updated posterior given an input demonstration.
+This posterior (and thus the sampled prior) may differ for an expert performing different tasks or multiple experts involved in different tasks.
+Within the context of our running example, Fig.~\ref{fig:Multi_Task_BIRL} illustrates how this approach may be used to learn posteriors for multiple drivers on a merging lane of a freeway.

-Parametric multi-task \textsc{birl} assumes that different experts share a common prior distribution over policies.
-The prior distribution can be either a joint prior over 'reward functions and policy parameters' or a joint prior over 'policies and their optimality'.
-The method hypothesizes a posterior distribution over rewards by updating the prior based on a weighted likelihood of demonstration; the process associates subsets of demonstration trajectories to solutions likely to generate them.